7 Elements Every Lead Generator Needs

 A lead generator - sometimes called a lead magnet - is a piece of content that a company or brand gives out in exchange for an email address.
 It often comes in the form of an ebook, or a PDF.
 Although we get creative here at Downstage Media and many of our performing arts-based brands have used a video series, an mp3, or a playlist as a lead generator.
 Whatever form it takes, the idea is that you are giving your audience a bit of information while at the same time helping to build your email subscription list.

 Lead generators are key step to set up in your marketing.
-And one that I go through quite thoroughly with clients in the StoryBrand Marketing Livestream as well as the DIY: Marketing Mentorship.
+And one that I go through quite thoroughly when we’re working together with marketing consulting or coaching work.

 When done right, lead generators establish you as a leader in your space.
 You want someone to look at your lead magnet and say, “Oh, yeah, they know what they’re doing.”